Arist12/snooze/README.md

 3. **Engagement Priority**: Fetches "hot" posts (most popular recent posts) and sorts by score and recency

-4. **LLM Relevance Check**: Each post is analyzed by LLM to filter out spam, empty posts, or off-topic content
+4. **Enhanced LLM Relevance Filtering**: Each post is analyzed by LLM with strict criteria to exclude:
+   - ❌ Subreddit rules, guidelines, or meta announcements
+   - ❌ Moderator posts about community features or policies
+   - ❌ Empty posts, memes, or low-effort content
+   - ❌ General AI discussions without coding/development focus
+   - ✅ Only includes substantive discussions about AI coding tools, workflows, and experiences

 ### Live Progressive Rendering